 Driscoll Health Plan

 ATTN: CLAIMS APPEAL DEPARTMENT

 P.O.
+Box 3668

-Box 3668Corpus Christi, TX 78463-33668
+Corpus Christi, TX 78463-3668

 Fax Number 361-808-2776

-Note: Administrative denials for non-timely filing of claims or appeals and failure to obtain an authorization for services rendered as required under the terms of your contract will not be overturned.
-Administrative reconsideration is available only when DHP has made an error.
-See the DHP Administrative Claim Denial Form in Appendix.
-Ensure compliance with DHP's authorization policies and Medicaid claims submission standard.
+Administrative denials for non-timely filing of claims or claim appeals, or failure to obtain authorization for services rendered, will not be overturned.
+Administrative reconsideration is appropriate only when DHP has made a processing error, or new information is provided to support reconsideration.
+Claim appeals may be submitted using the DHP Administrative Claim Denial/Payment Reconsideration Form located in the Appendix..

-For assistance with these types of appeals, please contact Provider Services at 1-877-324-3627 (Nueces SA) and 1-855-425-3247 (Hidalgo SA).
+For assistance with claim appeal submission or status, please contact the DHP Provider Services department at 1-877-324-3627 (Nueces SA) or 1-855-425-3247 (Hidalgo SA).